How we managed to launch a database designer to more than 200,000 users around the world without a budget.

 If the pre-launch went smoothly, then most likely you will have an easier time executing and iterating your launch plan.

-In the early phases, we focused on short-term channels such as Influencers, Social Media and Product Hunt.
+In the early phases, we focused on short-term channels such as Influencers, Social Media, Product Hunt, etc. to create initial traction and increase the awareness among the developer communities.

 These channels often brought us a huge boost in visitors and new users in a very short time.
 However, after a few days, the number often drops to only 20% of the original boost, and slowly phased off after that.